 The original version of this article called “What’s a European river cruise really like? (part 2)” was first published on Cruiseline.
 Continuing along the romantic Danube river, Lisa gives us insights from her visits to the European Christmas markets with Viking River Cruises.
-See part 1 of Lisa’s story here.
+See part 1 of Lisa’s story here on Cruisline and here on We Said Go Travel.

 What’s a European river cruise really like?
 (Part 2)